Levrault/Levrault-s-2D-platformer-starter/README.md

 },
 ```

-Doing that way, I let me translate the key to real godot type.
+Doing that way, I let me translate the key to a real Godot supported type.

 ```python
 func _convert_value_to_type(type: String, value):